paopaololo/Safeguard-Category-Prediction-for-HAZOP-records/README.md

 # Safeguard-Category-Prediction-for-HAZOP-records
-This is a project I used to identify the safeguard categories in a Safety Review Workshop, such as HAZOP and LOPA workshops.
+This is the code I used to identify the safeguard categories in a Safety Risk Analysis Workshop, such as HAZOP and LOPA workshops.
 This readme only aims to give the reader a brief introductions of:
 1. The background for the applied field - functional safety.
 2. The Naive Bayes algorithm